-LVJB's Business Continuity/Emergency Planning (BC/EP) team met daily in the run up to the eventual UK and Scottish Government's announcement on a country wide lockdown towards the end of March 2020.
-The BC/EP meetings focused on, amongst other things, the welfare of staff, and enabling homeworking in order that statutory undertakings could continue to be carried out where possible.
+LVJB's Business Continuity/Emergency Planning (BC/EP) team have met frequently during the Coronavirus pandemic which affected the Board during 2020/21.
+The BC/EP meetings focused on, amongst other things, the welfare of staff, and continued homeworking in order that statutory undertakings could continue to be carried out where possible.
 Arrangements were put in place to deal with all correspondence, both electronic and by post, and for LVJB staff to have access to IT systems.
+A variety of new working practices have been introduced to deal with business whilst site visits for council tax, non-domestic changes and electoral matters are suspended.